zcorpan/html-parser-book/manuscript/parser.md

 >
 > July 2001
 >
-> : A bug is filed saying that Mozilla is wrong in not making table close a paragraph implicitly and that Mozilla should start closing paragraphs in thstandards mode.
+> : A bug is filed saying that Mozilla is wrong in not making table close a paragraph implicitly and that Mozilla should start closing paragraphs in the standards mode.
 >
 > October 2001
 >
 > : IE6 is released.
 It is the first version of IE for Windows that has a quirks mode and a standards mode.
-A table doesn't close a paragraph in eier mode.
+A table doesn't close a paragraph in either mode.
 >
 > June 2003
 >
 > : The Mozilla bug is fixed making Mozilla close paragraphs upon tables in the standards mode.
-The quirks-mode behavior is left to not closing a pagraph upon a table.
+The quirks-mode behavior is left to not closing a paragraph upon a table.
 >
 > April 2005
 >
 > : The Web Standards Project publishes the Acid2 test made by Ian Hickson and Håkon Lie.
-To pass the test, a user agent must close a paragraph upon tae (in the standards mode).
+To pass the test, a user agent must close a paragraph upon table (in the standards mode).
 >
 > April 2005
 >